 experience and marketing communications:

-Planning and optimizing always-on and campaign-focused marketing communications tools across different customer lifecycle touchpoints to maximise leads and sales - all the while delivering a seamless customer experience to encourage customer loyalty.
+"Omnichannel means planning and optimizing always-on and campaign-focused marketing communications tools across different customer lifecycle touchpoints to maximize leads and sales - all the while delivering a seamless customer experience to encourage customer loyalty"

-The number of online and offline channels that need to be orchestrated is shown by the RACE customer lifecycle visual featured here
+The number of online and offline channels that need to be orchestrated is shown across our RACE customer lifecycle visual featured here:

 Benchmarking the service experience compared to competitor banks can highlight the